 During the winter, it is very important to the flock’s health that the chicken coop remains dry.
 Humidity in the coop is one of the number one reasons that chickens become ill during the winter.
 Humidity can quickly become an issue in quite a few ways.
 Therefore, controlling humidity in the coop should be a winter goal for all chicken owners.

 If you think about it, chickens lay hundreds of eggs during their lifetime.
 Many times their eggs arrive just on schedule just as predicted; gorgeous warm orbs of goodness.
 Hens are amazing!
-Although rare, sometimes reproductive system issues arise that leaves chicken keepers scratching their heads.
+Although rare, sometimes reproductive system and egg laying issues arise that leaves chicken keepers scratching their heads.
+We’ve all had weird eggs.
 The perfect place is to start is inside the chicken and what leads up to the laying of an egg.

 As many of you have been following, Dolly has not quite been herself.
 As an older girl who was perpetually broody in her glory days, she has slowed down to a quiet, non-broody, little hen who naps most of her days in little patches of found sunshine.
 Her little Silkie Bantam body is old but still enjoys the thrill of scratching in the dirt for the morning’s scattered treats.